homemenu/DataScienceProcess/PITCHME.md

 ### Data Analysis

 The most common technique for data analysis at this point is Exploratory Data Analysis (EDA).
-The purpose of Exploratory Data Analysis is to summarize the data in a way that gives you a better understanding of the data.
 Examples of EDA techniques include:

 * Getting count and cardinality of features
 * Building out 5-number summaries